 Industrial/Commercial Landfills in New York State

-As of February 2012, there were 16 industrial/commercial landfills operating in New York State.
-In 2010, these industrial/commercial landfills received approximately 1.0 million tons of material.
+As of January 2016, there were 12 industrial/commercial landfills operating in New York State.

 The liner required for an industrial/commercial waste monofill landfill is a double composite liner with primary and secondary leachate collection and removal systems.
 Alternative liner system designs will be considered if the applicant demonstrates that the proposed alternative liner will prevent a negative impact on groundwater.
 Solid waste incinerator ash residue monofills except in Nassau and Suffolk counties and paper mill sludge monofills have a minimum liner requirement comprised of a single composite liner with a leachate collection and removal system.